 Of all my time in libraries, I am most proud of writing my book, Library Services to Immigrants and New Americans: Celebration and Integration.
 It was released in 2018 by Libraries Unlimited, and has become a primer for library staff working with these communities.

-A Bit More: Jennifer is a consultant, writer, and speaker on emerging technologies, the social web, usability in a library setting, and staff development.
-She is a self-hacked tech-savvy librarian, and guided people interacting with technology for nearly 20 years as a children’s librarian, reference librarian, library branch manager, web services librarian, and public training curriculum coordinator.
+A Bit More, and in the third person: Jennifer is a self-hacked tech-savvy librarian, and guided people interacting with technology for more than 20 years as a children’s librarian, reference librarian, library branch manager, web services librarian, public training curriculum coordinator, consultant/trainer, and staff training program manager.
 She earned her MSLIS from Simmons College in 1998 and worked for the Boston Public Library for 17 years before setting out on her own.
 She has written articles on library innovation and professional development for Library Journal, The Digital Shift, and Publishers Weekly, and has delivered dozens of trainings on technology and online life to staff and the public.

 In May 2015, her book Emerging Technologies: a Primer for Librarians, co-authored with Michael P. Sauers, was published by Rowman & Littlefield.

 In May 2018, her book Library Services to Immigrants and New Americans: Celebration and Integration was published by Libraries Unlimited/ABC-CLIO.
 The book was inspired by her article of the same title for Library Journal in 2016.